|

 Composing and sharing new music

 My passion in life is composing and sharing music.
-I publish my compositions every few weeks or monthly in my website and most of them can be heard in my Youtube channel.
-I have taught music analysis, counterpoint, harmony and music appreciation in several schools, including the Universidad Autónoma de Santo Domingo, the Conservatorio Nacional de Música of Santo Domingo, and the Instituto de Cultura y Arte.
+I publish my compositions and arrangements in my website and most of them can be heard in my Youtube channel.
+I have taught music analysis, counterpoint, harmony, composition, and music appreciation in several schools, including Mary Baldwin University, the Universidad Autónoma de Santo Domingo, the Conservatorio Nacional de Música of Santo Domingo, and the Instituto de Cultura y Arte.
 I studied composition with Tania León, Alice Parker and William Averitt, and counterpoint with the Dominican composer, Manuel Simó.
 I have a MM in composition from Stephen F. Austin State University, Texas.

 Musical instruments